 Outdoor Ice Skating

-There are several places to skate in Banff, from our stunning recreation centre, Ice skate rentals are available in town., to man-made and natural outdoor rinks, all with uniquely spectacular vistas.
+There are several places to skate in Banff, from our stunning recreation centre, Ice skate rentals are available in town., to natural outdoor rinks, all with uniquely spectacular vistas.

 - Lake Louise behind the Chateau Lake Louise.